The Short Version

 Protein is the substrate for muscle protein synthesis, and most resistance-trained athletes do not meet optimal intakes through habit alone.
 The evidence-based target for athletes is 1.6-2.2g protein per kilogram of body weight daily, with some research suggesting the upper end is more beneficial during caloric restriction or high training volume phases.

 Protein source matters less than total daily protein and amino acid completeness.
-Whey protein (concentrate, isolate, or hydrolysate) has the highest leucine content and fastest absorption rate, making it a strong post-workout option.
+Whey protein (concentrate, isolate, or hydrolysate) has the highest leucine content and fastest absorption rate, which is why it's the go-to right after a workout.
 Casein's slow digestion rate makes it suitable for overnight use.
 Plant protein blends (pea + rice at minimum) can achieve comparable muscle protein synthesis when total leucine content is matched.

 Supplement only after assessing whole-food protein intake.
 A 200g chicken breast provides 40g protein; if whole-food intake covers your daily target, whey is a convenience, not a necessity.
 See our whey protein scorecard.